-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - the claims of all those persons give rise to a substantial common issue of fact or law.

 Class actions are widely accepted as an efficient means of organising, prosecuting and justly resolving the common claims of large numbers of claimants.
-Over 500 class actions have been filed to date, with many resulting in substantial settlements (Ashurst, Class Actions in Australia – Quickguide (2019)).
+Over 500 class actions have been filed, with many resulting in substantial settlements (Ashurst, Class Actions in Australia – Quickguide (2019)).

 An extensive body of class action jurisprudence has developed, which is beyond the scope of this Q&A to explore.
-Litigation funding has played a central role in the evolution of class actions law and practice, which in turn has come to define many features of the modern litigation funding industry.
-As a result, the issues raised in this question are addressed throughout this Q&A.
+Litigation funding has played a central role in the evolution of class action law and practice, which in turn has come to define many features of the modern litigation funding industry.
+As a result, issues raised by this question are addressed throughout this Q&A.

 4.2 How significant is the funding of collective actions in your jurisdiction relative to the use of legal finance by individual commercial litigants?